MisoAI/miso-sdk-docs/sites/client-sdk/page/answers/ask/combo/styles.md

 ---
-title: Ask module (standard) - customize CSS styles
+title: Ask module (combo) - customize CSS styles
 ---

 You can customize the styles with CSS by: